 Summary of Reserve and Resource Life

-The reserve and resource life estimates for ‘all deposits’ (Table 9) indicate the potential for longer term mineral supply in Australia.
-Using the AEDR/production ratio as the best proxy for a long-term outlook, it is only diamond, gold and manganese ore that have resource lives of less than 50 years (Table 9).
+The reserve and resource life estimations for ‘all deposits’ (Table 6) indicate the potential for longer-term mineral supply in Australia.
+Using the AEDR/production ratio as the best proxy for a long-term outlook, it is only diamond, gold and manganese ore that have resource lives of less than 50 years.

 |Commodity||Operating Mines1||All Deposits|